dordika/Three-js-Project/Readme.md

 I have rappresent a model of my home in **Three.js** environment.

+You can access the project via the link [dordika.github.io](dordika.github.io).

 The project consists of some scripts, i present here the most functional.